 Check Your Load Calculations Before Actually Loading

 Check the sizes and loading capacity of what you are actually going to load into the dry shipping container.
-This may seem like common sense but many people do not do this and think they will figure this out when they are loading the container.
-I cannot stress this enough – you must check the loading capacity before you actually start to load a container.
+This may seem like common sense, but many people do not do this and think they will figure it out when loading the container.
+I cannot stress this enough – you must check the loading capacity before loading a container.